-- 1. Never force a dull blade, this will result in overheating of the blade and result in wavy lumber. - 2.
+- 1. Never force a dull blade, this will result in overheating of the blade and uneven were on the blade guides and also result in wavy lumber. - 2.
 Overuse of a blade jeopardizes the ability of the saw blade to be re-sharpened. - 3.
 A new blade may stretch after cutting and may have to be re-tensioned to assure quality lumber. - 4.
 De-tension the band blade after each day of cutting. - 5.
 Never operate the mill without the guards in place.

-The Hud-Son Forest Equipment, Inc sawmill comes with a band blade and we have an excellent re-sharpening program for your band blade.
+The Hud-Son Forest Equipment, Inc sawmill comes with a band blade and we have an excellent re-sharpening program for your band blades.